ne75/p2llvm/development/phase0/findings.md

 ## Additional issues found during replacement testing

-- Fresh runtime builds needed repository libc headers and the missing fixdfdi / floatdidf helpers.
-Float conversion fixtures now link from the local build.
+- Fresh runtime builds needed repository libc headers and conversion helpers.
+  The production omission of floatdidf was intentional to expose accidental double use.
+Its inclusion makes fixtures link but does not implement that source-language policy; see the toolchain guide and future improvements.
 - Fixed TESTB/TESTBN/TESTP/TESTPN C/Z opcode selection and rejected invalid effects.
 - Removed ADDX patterns that described an ordinary add despite consuming carry.
 - Corrected FIFO writes that were described as register definitions.